upbeatcode/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 According to Document Object Model (DOM), every HTML-tag is an object.
 Nested tags are called "children" of the enclosing one.

-The text inside a tag it is an object as well.
+The text inside a tag is an object as well.

 All these objects are accessible using JavaScript.